rbhushan90/NiceHashMinerLegacy/README.md

 > Google Chrome falsely flags NiceHash Miner Legacy as a potentially unwanted program and thus prevents you from saving the program archive on your computer.
 This is an issue with Google Chrome and not with NiceHash Miner Legacy.
 Use another browser such as Firefox or Edge to download the file instead.
 Also, read 'My anti-virus is blocking the application' below.

 My anti-virus is blocking the application
 > Some anti-virus software might block NiceHash Miner Legacy as well as supporting back-end programs (cpuminer, ccminer, sgminer) due to false-positive matches.
 All software, included into NiceHash Miner Legacy has been verified and checked by our team and is absolutely virus/trojan free.
-Our service is well established and trusted among users, therefore you can fully trust software releases that are downloaded from our GitHub repository: https://github.com/nicehash/NiceHashMinerLegacy/releases.
-However, make sure you **never download and run any files from other unknown sources**!
+Our service is well established and trusted among users, therefore you can fully trust software releases that are downloaded from our GitHub repository: https://github.com/angelbbs/NiceHashMinerLegacy/releases.
 If you downloaded the software package from our GitHub repository you can simply resolve the issues with false-positives by adding the files sgminer.exe, ccminer_sp.exe, ccminer_tpruvot.exe, cpuminer_x64_AVX.exe, cpuminer_x64_AVX2.exe and cpuminer_x64_SSE2.exe to anti-virus exception list.

 I'm getting "Enqueueing kernel" errors on AMD GPUs
 > If you have very low amount of system memory (RAM), especially if lower than 4 GB, than you might encounter this kind of errors: